-As Associate Dean, Teaching and Learning, Sarah Paddle leads the teaching and learning portfolio within the Faculty of Arts and Education, including support for the Deakin student experience.
+Professor Sarah Paddle previously held the rold of Associate Dean, Teaching and Learning.
+Sarah lead the teaching and learning portfolio within the Faculty of Arts and Education, including support for the Deakin student experience.
 Her achievements include:

 innovation in course development;